 BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 500 Lieu 2007 Support Specifies generally that a party may appear by telephone in all general civil cases at case management conferences and other specified conferences, hearings, and proceedings.
 Provides that a court may require a party to appear in person at such hearings, conferences, or proceedings if the court determines, on a hearing-by-hearing basis, that a personal appearance would materially assist in the determination of the proceedings or in the effective management or resolution of the particular case.
 I, IV Improves access to the courts and conserves resources.
-AB 1264 Eng 2007 Neutral Prohibits delay reduction rules from requiring the severance of unnamed defendants prior to the conclusion of the introduction of evidence at trial, except upon stipulation or motion of the parties.
+AB 1264 Eng 2007 Neutral Prohibits delay reduction rules from requiring the severance of unnamed defendants prior to the conclusion of the introduction of evidence at trial, except on stipulation or motion of the parties.
 IV Improves administration of justice.
-AB 2303 Committee on Judiciary 2006 Sponsor (of specified provisions) Clarifies the procedures governing a change of name; makes service times for elder abuse protective orders consistent with other protective orders; authorizes courts to receive notice to appear citations for non-parking Vehicle Code violations electronically if the court has the ability to receive the information and reproduce it in a printed form; and extends the sunset date on existing statutory authority for courts to impose modest monetary sanctions upon jurors who fail to respond to a jury summons.
+AB 2303 Committee on Judiciary 2006 Sponsor (of specified provisions) Clarifies the procedures governing a change of name; makes service times for elder abuse protective orders consistent with other protective orders; authorizes courts to receive notice to appear citations for non-parking Vehicle Code violations electronically if the court has the ability to receive the information and reproduce it in a printed form; and extends the sunset date on existing statutory authority for courts to impose modest monetary sanctions on jurors who fail to respond to a jury summons.
 IV Improves administration of justice and enhances court administration.
 SB 1116 Scott 2006 Support Increases court oversight of moves of conservatees and the sale of their homes.
 IV Improves the court's ability to provide oversight of these cases.
 SB 1550 Figueroa 2006 Support Enacts the Professional Fiduciaries Act, which establishes in the Department of Consumer Affairs a new licensure scheme governing professional conservators, guardians, and other fiduciaries.
 IV Improves the court's oversight of these cases.
 AB 355 Tran 2005 Oppose Authorizes the court in any action involving joint and several liability to "instruct the jury on the effect of finding any party, including, but not limited to, the State of California, partially liable."
 II, III Would create confusion; interferes with judicial function.
 AB 496 Aghazarian 2005 Support if amended Requires the clerk to maintain the original summons in the court file.
 III Improves court administration and conserves resources.

-JUDICIAL COUNCIL OF CALIFORNIA - GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch
+AB 1322 Evans 2005 Cosponsor Modifies grounds for disqualification to require more than casual discussions regarding prospective employment with providers of alternative dispute resolution services.
+II, IV Avoids unnecessary disqualifications of judges.

+Goal II - Access, Fairness, and Diversity

+Goal IV - Quality of Justice and Service to the Public

+Goal VII - Adequate, Stable and Predictable

+Goal II - Independence and Accountability

+Goal VI - Education for Branchwide Professional Excellence

+Goal VII - Adequate, Stable and Predictable

+Funding for a Fully Functioning

+Goal III - Modernization of Management and Administration

+Goal VII - Branchwide Infrastructure for Service Excellence

+Branch